-That depends on where you live.
+That depends on where you live and what you’re required to purchase.
+What you need will be based on your financial situation, whether you own or lease your vehicle, and other factors.
 Like many types of auto coverage, minimum coverage requirements for bodily injury liability insurance vary by state.
 Check your state auto insurance requirements or get in touch with us to learn more.

 It depends on how your car was damaged.
 If another driver was at fault, you can file a claim with their insurance company to help pay for the damage to your vehicle.
 If not, you’ll likely need to pay out of pocket and replace your car yourself.

 Following a covered accident in which you were at fault, bodily injury liability insurance can help pay for other individuals’ injuries and related expenses up to the limits on your policy.